The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Check the rail — Courage

-Did I actually have the conversation?
-Or did I soften it, back off, let discomfort end it before it resolved?
+Did I actually name the breakdown?
+Or did I soften it, back off, or let discomfort end it before ownership was clear?

 C2